quioo/IA-imobili-ria/README.md

 4 - Open the folder "myproject" and double click "index.html", that will open the web application.

+* It's important to use the translation option of your browser because the original language of the site isn't english.

-* Click on "cálculo" in the site, that's where the form to get information is located at.
+* Click on "calculation" in the site, that's where the form to get information is located at.